 Tourism Powell River is now embracing TikTok as a social media platform, according to Ellis.

-Ellis said Tourism Powell River also shares to Instagram, where the organization has a larger following than TikTok.
+Ellis said Tourism Powell River also shares on Instagram, where the organization has a larger following than TikTok.

 Facebook is up 1,500 followers to 6,458, according to Ellis.
-The community calendar has been added to the Facebook site and people are engaging with that, said Ellis.
+The community calendar has been added to the Facebook site and people are engaging with that, added Ellis.